Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/show-and-hide-a-header-based-on-scroll-direction.md

 1. We see the header with no background sitting over an image
 2. On scroll, the header disappears like a regular element
 3. Once we scroll down and pass the first viewport height, the following actions can happen
-4. Scroll up, the menu re-appears with a background
+4. Scroll up, and the menu re-appears with a background
-5. Scroll down, the menu disappears again
+5. Scroll down, and the menu disappears again
 6. When we hit the viewport height, it always disappears again

-I've done some more research on this website, and they actually use two headers to achieve this effect.
-However, I'm going to show you how to do this with just one!
+I've done more research on this website, and they use two headers to achieve this effect.
+However, I will show you how to do this with just one!

 The result for today can be seen in this CodePen.